saleyn/eixx/README.md

 After running `make bootstrap` two local links are created `build` and `inst` pointing to build and installation directories.

-If you need to do a full cleanup of the current build and rerun bootstrap with previously chosen options, do:
+* To do a full cleanup of the current build and rerun bootstrap with previously chosen options, do:
 ```
 $ make distclean
-$ make rebootstrap
+$ make rebootstrap [toolchain=gcc|clang]  [build=Debug|Release]
 ```
+Note that the `rebootstrap` command remembers previous bootstrap options, but if you give it arguments they will override the old ones.

 ### Author ###